mkpt/mkpt.github.io/source/_posts/moving-to-hexo-md.md

 # Deploy it somewhere

-Let's deploy it to GH.
+To start, I decided to deploy it to git.
+I renamed the repo to `mkpt.github.io` to enable Github pages, which meant that the app would build when I pushed changes from master.

-I created a repo using my GH name and a yml file like so
+Unfortunately, the builds were failing.
+I reread the instructions from Hexo and realized I needed to enable Github actions and create a yml file to tell Github how to deploy the site.
+Hexo is kind enough to [provide a template](https://hexo.io/docs/github-pages).
 ```yml
 name: Pages